marcorei/splattim-fulfillment/Readme.md

 # Splat Tim – Fulfillment

-The fulfillment layer for Splat Tim – an Action for Google Assistant.
-Hosted on AWS.
+The fulfillment layer of Splat Tim, an Action for the Google Assitant and a skill for Amazon Alexa.
+Hosted on AWS Lambda.

 # Setup